matusnovak/rpi-opengl-without-x/README.md

 The `triangle.c` contains comments which should explain to you all the necessary parts.
 Please note that this example will not teach you fundamentals of OpenGL!
 The purpose of this file is solely to demonstrate creating an OpenGL ES 2 context and getting the raw pixel output without using any virtual Linux framebuffers or physical screen (no X server).

-**Please note: Upgrading or downloading different EGL library other than the one distributed via Raspberry Pi distros may break your EGL!
-Do NOT run `apt-get install libegl1-mesa-dev`!**
+## Which Raspberry Pi works?

+* Raspberry Pi 1 (tested and works)
+* Raspberry Pi 2 (tested and works)
+* Raspberry Pi 3 (tested and works)
+* Raspberry Pi 4 (todo)

-# What do I need?
+## What do I need?

 You need a GCC compiler and EGL and GLES library.
-If you are using the newest Raspbian distro, all those are already located on the image, no extra `apt-get` needed.
+If you are using the latest Raspbian distro, all those are already located on the image, no extra `apt-get` needed.
 You can check if you have the gcc installed by executing `gcc --version`.
 You can also check if GLES and EGL are installed by executing `ls /opt/vc/lib` which should list `libEGL.so` and `libGLESv2.so`.
-They are all already included in the Jessie Raspbian!
+They are all already included in the Jessie/Stretch/Buster Raspbian!

+## Lite (no Desktop) Raspbian:

+I was unsuccessful to install the EGL and GLES libraries on the Lite version.
+All my attempts resulted in a broken EGL library.
+The following packages `mesa-common-dev` and `libgl1-mesa-dev` **do NOT work** and instead they have broken my system.
+The only thing I can recommend is to install the full desktop version of Raspbian, then disable the X-server (see this stackoverflow post [here](https://raspberrypi.stackexchange.com/questions/1318/boot-without-starting-x-server)).

-# How to I try it?
+## How to I try it?

 Copy or download the `triangle.c` file onto your Raspberry Pi.
 Using any terminal, write the following commands to compile the source file: